nunobrum/PyLTSpice/README.md

 * Version 1.0
     * LTSpiceBatch.py:\
-      Implemented an new approach (NOT BACKWARDS COMPATIBLE), that avoids the usage of the sim_settings.inc file.
+      Implemented a new approach (NOT BACKWARDS COMPATIBLE), that avoids the usage of the sim_settings.inc file.
       And allows to modify not only parameters, but also models and even the simulation commands.
     * LTSpice_RawRead.py:\
       Added the get_time_axis method to the RawRead class to avoid the problems with negative values on time axis, when 2nd order compression is enabled in LTSpice.
     * LTSteps.py:\
-      Modified the LTSteps so it can also read measurements on log files without any steps done.
+      Modified the LTSteps, so it can also read measurements on log files without any steps done.

 * Version 0.6
   * Histogram.py now has an option to make the histogram directly from values stored in the clipboard

 * Version 0.5
-  * The LTSpice_RawReader.py now uses the struc.unpack function for a faster execution
+  * The LTSpice_RawReader.py now uses the `struct.unpack` function for a faster execution

 * Version 0.4
   * Added LTSpiceBatch.py to the collection of tools